stodi1/c-compiler/README.md

 A compiler for mini-C language using YACC and LEX and generation of intermediate code.

 # How to use (With OS X Sierra.
 You may do some changes with the other operating systems)
-1- compile the miniC.y file with the command : yacc -d miniC.y \n
+1- compile the miniC.y file with the command : yacc -d miniC.y

 2- compile the miniC.l file using : lex miniC.l

 3- compile the .c files : gcc lex.yy.c y.tab.c -o miniC

 4- run the executable : ./miniC

 # Result